Tiziana Life Sciences Ltd ("Ti - GuruFocus.com

 - As of September 2022, the Company has a total of 298 granted patents.

-- Announced the resignation of Kunwar Shailubhai, PhD, CEO, CSO and the appointment of Gabriele Cerrone as interim CEO
+- Dr Kunwar Shailubhai, PhD, resigned as Chief Executive Officer and Chief Scientific Officer and Gabriele Cerrone was appointed as interim Chief Executive Officer.

-- Research and development (R&D) expenses increased to $7.5m compared to $5.6m in the first half of 2021.
-The increase is primarily expenses related to the advancement of our proprietary programs, TZLS-401 and TZLS-501.
+- Dr. Thomas Adams, PhD, Executive Board Director passed away in January 2022.

-The Company continues to carefully manage its working capital position and continues the process, as referred to below, to evaluate opportunities to raise further funds through the issue of additional equity capital.
+- Research and development (R&D) expenses increased to $7.5 million compared to $5.6 million in the first half of 2021.
+The increase is primarily related to the advancement of our proprietary programs, TZLS-401 and TZLS-501.

 About Tiziana Life Sciences

-Tiziana Life Sciences is a clinical-stage biopharmaceutical company developing breakthrough immunomodulation therapies via novel routes of drug delivery.
+Tiziana Life Sciences is a clinical-stage biopharmaceutical company developing breakthrough immunomodulation therapies using transformational drug delivery technologies with a focus on its lead candidate, intranasal foralumab, as a treatment for diseases of the central nervous system (CNS).
 Tiziana’s innovative nasal, oral and inhalation approaches in development have the potential to provide an improvement in efficacy as well as safety and tolerability compared to intravenous (IV) delivery.
-Tiziana’s two lead candidates, intranasal foralumab, the only fully human anti-CD3 mAb, and milciclib, a pan-CDK inhibitor, have both demonstrated a favorable safety profile and clinical response in patients in studies to date.
+Tiziana’s intranasal foralumab is the only fully human anti-CD3 mAb and has demonstrated a favorable safety profile and clinical response in patients in studies to date.
 Tiziana’s technology for alternative routes of immunotherapy has been patented with several applications pending and is expected to allow for broad pipeline applications.